Skip to main content

 Bill Summary

-The bill also prohibits an employer from threatening subjecting or threatening to subject an employee subjecting an employee to discipline, or discharging an employee discharge, or an adverse employment action on account of the employee's refusal to attend or participate in an employer-sponsored meeting where the employer communicates concerning religious or political matters or opinions for declining to listen to the speech of or view religious or political communications from the employer or the agent, representative, or designee of the employer.
+The act prohibits an employer from subjecting or threatening to subject an employee to discipline, discharge, or an adverse employment action on account of the employee's refusal to attend or participate in an employer-sponsored meeting concerning religious or political matters or for declining to listen to the speech of or view religious or political communications from the employer or the agent, representative, or designee of the employer.
 With regard to state employees, the prohibitions apply only to meetings and communications relating to state employees' decisions to join or support a fraternal or labor organization.

 Certain employer communications are exempt from the prohibition, including communications: